ToyotaResearchInstitute/att-aware/README.md

 Models will be saved at `~/cognitive_heatmap/models/TRAINING_HASH_NAME`
 ## Experiments
-Three different experiments are proposed for CHM.
+Three different experiments are proposed for MAAD.
 All experiments are done using the test split.
 Gaze Denoising and Awareness Estimation uses the trained model for inference.
 Gaze Calibration experiment involves continued training to optimize the miscalibration transform.
 All experiment results are saved as jsons in `~/cognitive_heatmap/results/`
 ### Gaze Denoising
-CHM can be used for denoising noisy gaze estimates by relying on saliency information.
+MAAD can be used for denoising noisy gaze estimates by relying on saliency information.
 The denoising experiment script is located at `att-aware/src/scripts/experiment_chm_denoising.py`

 The script can be run using the following command:
 `python experiment_chm_denoising.py --train_sequence_ids 6 7 10 11 26 35 53 60 --use_std_train_test_split --add_optic_flow --use_s3d --enable_amp --load_indices_dict_path ~/cognitive_heatmap/logs/TRAINING_HASH/TRAINING_HASH/indices_dict_folder/indices_dict.pkl --load_model_path ~/cognitive_heatmap/models/TRAINING_HASH/MODEL.pt --max_inference_num_batches 1000`

 ### Gaze Recalibration
-CHM can be used for recalibration of a miscalibrated gaze (due to errors in DMS).
+MAAD can be used for recalibration of a miscalibrated gaze (due to errors in DMS).
 The calibration experiment script is located at `att-aware/src/scripts/experiment_chm_calibration.py` The calibration experiment script can be run using the follow command: